Homebaked Nearby

 Texas Cottage Food Law: Your Essential Guide to Baking and Selling from Home

 Start your Texas cottage food bakery with confidence!
 Get expert guidance and resources from a former Austin health inspector.
+This page includes the most up-to-date information for SB 541 that allows a Cottage Food Production Operation (CFPO) to wholesale and prepare TCS foods with Texas DSHS Registration.

 BECOME A BAKER